edumserrano/webpack-module-federation-with-angular/code-demos/web-component-ng16/README.md

 1) knows that when you create a custom HTML element named `my-mfe-element` it will be of type `MyMfeElement`
 2) knows which properties and events are valid for the type `MyMfeElement`.
-3) knows the right type for the `messageSentEvent` custom event.
-Without the type declaration file, if you tried to subscribe to the `messageSentEvent` event and the subscription handler had an input of type `CustomEvent<string>` you would get an error saying `Argument of type 'Event' is not assignable to parameter of type 'CustomEvent<string>'.`.
+3) knows the right type for the `message-sent` custom event.
+Without the type declaration file, if you tried to subscribe to the `message-sent` event and the subscription handler had an input of type `CustomEvent<string>` you would get an error saying `Argument of type 'Event' is not assignable to parameter of type 'CustomEvent<string>'.`.
 This is because by default all events from HTML elements generate an object of type `Event` and, without further information, Typescript cannot deviate from that.
 You would have to declare the subscription handler with an input of type `Event` and then you cast it to `CustomEvent<string>`.

 ### Add IDE auto-completion on HTML for web components